bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/mapping_and_rearrangements/rearrangements.md

 image: CBW_cancerDNA_icon-16.jpg
 ---

-# Introduction
+## Introduction

-In this tutorial we will use [lumpy-sv](https://github.com/arq5x/lumpy-sv) to perform the structural rearrangement analysis using the BAM file from step 1.
+In this tutorial we will use [lumpy-sv](https://github.com/arq5x/lumpy-sv) to perform the structural rearrangement analysis using the BAM file for the HCC1395 reads we mapped in step 1.

-# Genome Rearrangment Tutorial

 ## Preparing Input